Skip to content

 Top performance of rarely heard Sonata by Bartók

-Ralph van Raat is by far the most important solo pianist in the contemporary repertoire in our country, fellow pianist Maarten van Veen pursues an idiosyncratic course in ensemble playing in modern music.
+Ralph van Raat is by far the leading solo pianist in the contemporary repertoire in our country, while fellow pianist Maarten van Veen pursues an idiosyncratic course in ensemble playing in modern music.
 When the two musicians work together, they prove to complement each other perfectly.
 Under the aegis of the Doelen Ensemble, they played together with percussionists Colin Currie and Benjamin Ramirez, for whom the same...

 On the death of a peerless jazz legend: Clark Terry 1920 - 2015